-DR. DAVID HANNA, PT, DPT, MS, ATC
+DR. DAVID R. HANNA, PT, DPT, MS, ATC

-Dr. David R. Hanna PT, DPT, MS, ATC, a native of Wheeling, W.Va., began his career in athletic training in 1996 at West Liberty State College after earning his master’s degree in athletic training from West Virginia University.
+Dr. David R. Hanna, PT, DPT, MS, ATC, a native of Wheeling, W.Va., began his career in athletic training in 1996 at West Liberty State College after earning his master’s degree in athletic training from West Virginia University.
 He served as assistant athletic trainer for one year at West Liberty, from which he holds a bachelor’s degree in communications with a minor in biology.
-The following year he accepted the position of Head Athletic Trainer at West Virginia University Institute of Technology.
-After serving at WVU Tech for two years, he moved to South Dakota, where he worked as an athletic trainer for Sioux Valley Hospital, Elk Point Jefferson High School, and the University of South Dakota for a short time before returning to the Ohio Valley to assume the dual positions of Head Athletic Trainer for the Wheeling Nailers of the East Coast Hockey League and for the Ohio Valley Greyhounds of the Indoor Football League.
+The following year he accepted the position of head athletic trainer at West Virginia University Institute of Technology.
+After serving at WVU Tech for two years, he moved to South Dakota, where he worked as an athletic trainer for Sioux Valley Hospital, Elk Point Jefferson High School, and the University of South Dakota for a short time before returning to the Ohio Valley to assume the dual positions of head athletic trainer for the Wheeling Nailers of the East Coast Hockey League and for the Ohio Valley Greyhounds of the Indoor Football League.

-He resides in Wheeling with his wife Carrie, and their three children, Graceylyn Mae, Lilyan Morgan, and Wilson David.
+He resides in Wheeling with his wife, Carrie, and their three children, Graceylyn Mae, Lilyan Morgan, and Wilson David.

-- Professional Certifications and Licensure
+- Professional Certifications and Licensure:

 - 2007 – current Licensed Physical Therapist